mightynerd/keys/README.md

   - Consumer: `0x3`

 [NicoHood's HID library](https://github.com/NicoHood/HID) is used to make the Arduino act as a USB HID device, or more specifically, a keyboard, mouse and consumer device at the same time.

+# Notes
+The keyboard has a built in piezo speaker that makes a beep on every key press by default.
+I accidentally found out that this behavior can be toggled with CTRL+k.
+I discovered this by noticing that, when holding CTRL, the CTRL down event is sent over serial but now the "k" key.
+There is an additional key combination, CTRL+b, that's not sent anything over serial.